 How can you deal with LVNV?

-The first step is to answer their letters with a certified letter (retaining a copy for your records), requesting debt validation within 30 days of receipt of their letter.
-Collection efforts are to be halted for 30 days once this letter is received by LVNV.
+The first step is to answer their letters with a certified letter (retaining a copy for your records).
+Then request debt validation within 30 days of receipt of their letter.
+They must halt collection efforts for 30 days once LVNV receives this letter.

 If you do not receive a letter with the information, then you can ask for deletion of the account based on failure to produce debt validation.